Furqan17/gradeulator/README.md

 ## :heavy_division_sign: Calculating Grades
 **Gradeulator** is *essentially* a grade calculator, It takes in inputs of numbers with grades & weights and outputs a final score.
 Heres the process of how I coded that into a desktop application.

+Gradeulator was inspired by the use of constantly calculating grades using numerous grade calculator websites (my favourite being **[this one.](http://www.benegg.net/grade_calculator.html)**)

 ## :wrench: Build Customization

 #### 1.)
 App responsiveness